-We are obviously showing the strain of retiring early ... taken last year after 17, now 18 years of being retired.
+We are obviously showing the strain of retiring early ... being retired since 1994...and been married since 1975.

 I am often asked what is the best single piece of advice I could give people contemplating early-retirement... there are actually several that I would like to share with you today.